THE OFFICIAL WEBSITE OF THE FORT THOMAS (KENTUCKY) HIGHLANDS HIGH SCHOOL FOOTBALL PROGRAM

 Quick Facts

-Highlands High School (HHS) is a part of the Fort Thomas Independent School District, located in Northern Kentucky's Campbell County, within the Greater Cincinnati area.
+Highlands High School (HHS) is a part of the Fort Thomas Independent School District, located in

-Highlands is a co-educational public high school with a total enrollment (grades 9-12) of approximately 820 students.
+Highlands is a co-educational public high school with a total enrollment (grades 9-12) of approximately 940 students.

-The Student Sports National High School Football Record Book has named Highlands the top public-school prep football program in Kentucky, and one of the top 50 prep football programs in the nation.
+The Student Sports National High School Football Record Book named Highlands the top public-school prep football program in Kentucky, and one of the top 50 prep football programs in the nation.

 Highlands is a member of the Kentucky High School Athletic Association (KHSAA) and has been a member since 1920.